 8th Grade VS. Faculty Kickball Game

-Waves of blue and yellow glistened across Mustang Meadow as 8th grade competes against faculty and staff in the nostalgic student vs. faculty kickball game.
-This is a community-wide event much loved by all!
+The Mustang Meadow is filled with blue and yellow waves as the 8th-grade students compete against the faculty and staff in a kickball game.
+This nostalgic student vs. faculty match is a community-wide event that is cherished by all!

 The graduation ceremony marks the pinnacle of achievement for our eighth-grade students and their families.
 Following the sound of the traditional bagpipes, families walk into Chapel to celebrate the students' accomplishments.